kongchen/swagger-maven-plugin/README.md

 See [change log](https://github.com/kongchen/swagger-maven-plugin/blob/master/CHANGES.md) for more details.

->To use SNAPSHOT version, you should add plugin repository first:
+>`2.1-SNAPSHOT` is the latest SNAPSHOT version.
+To use SNAPSHOT version, you should add plugin repository first:

 ```
 <pluginRepositories>